Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 • Kezia (6): The youngest daughter.

-John Wesley (1703–1791), who later founded Methodism, was studying at Oxford University during the haunting, as was his brother Samuel Jr. (25).
+John Wesley (1703–1791), who later founded Methodism, was studying at the University of Oxford during the haunting, as was his brother Samuel Jr. (25).
 Charles Wesley (1707–1788), another future Methodist leader, was too young to play a significant role.

 The Haunting